menu

 Alamo is a very small town located in the state of Georgia.
 With a population of 2,811 people and just one neighborhood, Alamo is the 354th largest community in Georgia.

-Alamo is a blue-collar town, with 48.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Alamo, you'll notice that it is more blue-collar than most other communities in America.
+48.21% of Alamo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Alamo is a town of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Alamo who work in law enforcement and fire fighting (19.42%), personal care services (9.88%), and healthcare (9.37%).

 Alamo is a very car-oriented town.
 97.44% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Alamo is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Alamo has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-Alamo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Alamo doesn't have a public transportation system that people use for their commute.

 The per capita income in Alamo in 2022 was $14,489, which is low income relative to Georgia and the nation.
 This equates to an annual income of $57,956 for a family of four.